 This changes ama to samas.
 Again, the OPPOSITE tag can be positioned before or after the root word, however, for consistency, it’s better to put everything after the word.

 You can encode a whole word into an affix by separating the hyphen by a space:

 Sound changes can be encoded into an affix tag using the > symbol

-All sound change notation can be used, eg:
+All the standard sound change notation can be used, eg:

 Infixes are affixes that go in the middle of a word.
-Eg, in Spanish the infix -it- turns a word into a diminutive version of the word: gato (“cat”) changes to gatito (“little cat”).
-The convention is to write infixes with hyphens either side of the infix (-it-) but the problem with this is it does not encode where in the word the infix should go.
-The solution is to use a sound change with a null symbol ∅ that changes into the infixes in a particular environment:
+In Spanish, the infix -it- turns a word into a diminutive: gato (“cat”) changes to gatito (“little cat”).
+In the linguistic/conlanging community, the convention is to write infixes with hyphens either side of the infix (-it-).
+The problem with this is that it does not tell us where in the word the infix should go.
+In Vulgar, the solution is to use a sound change that changes nothing to something in a particular environment:

 A choice between random affixes can be created using the bar symbol |.
 The following rule adds either an -s, -t or -p as the affix: